Mental Health Policy Platform

 Every child should be able to get the mental health support they need to thrive.

-3. Provide access to mental health services without a formal diagnosis
+3. Allow youth to access mental health services without a formal diagnosis

 Resources